 Changes to our approach to inspections

-We are introducing a number of changes to how we inspect and regulate registered pharmacies in 2019, including:
+In 2019, we introduced a number of changes to how we inspect and regulate registered pharmacies based on these principles:

-- Changes to the types of inspections – we will now use three types of inspection: routine inspections, intelligence-led inspections and themed inspections.
+- Changes to the types of inspections – we now use routine inspections and intelligence-led inspections, as well as carrying out themed reviews.
 Find out more about the types of inspections.

 - Moving to unannounced inspections as a general rule.
-This will make sure the outcomes of the inspection reflect whether the pharmacy is meeting the standards every day.
+This makes sure the outcomes of the inspection reflect whether the pharmacy is meeting the standards every day.

 - Requiring all standards to be met to receive an overall ‘standards met’ outcome – if any standard is found not to be met, this will result in a ‘standards not all met’ outcome overall.

-- Publishing inspection reports – and improvement action plans and enforcement action when relevant, on a new website.
-We expect to begin publishing inspection reports in Summer 2019.
-Find out more about the publication of inspection reports.
+- Publishing inspection reports – and improvement action plans and enforcement action when relevant, on our inspections publication website.
+Follow this link to find out more about the publication of inspection reports.

-- Sharing examples of notable practice – examples of notable practice identified through inspections will be published in a ‘knowledge hub’ on the new website, which is due to go live in Summer 2019.
+- Sharing examples of notable practice – anonymised short examples of excellent, good and poor practice identified through inspections are available in a ‘knowledge hub’ on the inspections publication website.
 This will help encourage continuous learning and improvement in pharmacy.